podio/ios-view-frame-builder/README.md

 # Usage

 The following two examples give you a brief introduction on how POViewFrameBuilder can be used.
-Just include the `UIView+POViewFrameBuilder.h` where you want to use it, and then you can access the `po_frameBuilder` convenience property to instantiate a frame builder for any `UIView` subclass.
+Just include the `UIView+POViewFrameBuilder.h` category where you want to use it, and then you can access the `po_frameBuilder` convenience property to instantiate a frame builder for any `UIView` subclass.

 Resizing a view:

     [view.po_frameBuilder setWidth:100.0f height:40.0f];

 Moving a view to be centered within it's superview: